fikovnik/OOPSLA19-artifact/README.md

 ### Custom corpus

 You are welcome to try it on your favorite Scala projects.
-To create a new corpus, simply create a new directory in `corpra` and do the
+To create a new corpus, simply create a new directory in `corpora` and do the
 following:

 ``` sh